-After places have been offered, Beechfield will maintain a continuing interest (waiting) list.
+After places have been offered, Hertfordshire County Council will maintain a continuing interest (waiting) list.
 A child's position on a CI list will be determined by the admission criteria outlined above and a child's place on the list can change as other children join or leave it.
+The county council will contact parents/carers if a vacancy becomes available and it can be offered to a child.
+Continuing interest lists will be maintained for every year group until the end of the summer term.
+To retain a CI application after this time, parents must make an In Year application.